8-meter band: Early- to mid-20th century

 The 8-meter band was made available 1925-1928 to amateur experimenters in the UK and Irish Free State, also a much wider 8–10 meter band was allocated to amateurs in Australia and Germany.
 Several tests with two portable stations were carried out during July–September 1927, under the auspices of the Q.R.P.
 Transmitters Society, operated by G.D.
 Abbott (6TA) and J.W.
 Mathews (6LL).

-After World War II, from 1955-1959 the 8 meter band (38-40 MHz) was allocated to USSR amateurs.
+After World War II, from 1955-1959 the 8-meter band (38-40 MHz) was allocated to USSR amateurs.
 Using a special license, Michał Kasia (SP5AM) conducted experiments in the 38-40 MHz band in 1957.
 Contacts with radio amateurs from far Siberia broke a new distance record on this band.

 For the International Geophysical Year on 4 October 1957 the Soviet Union launched Earth's first artificial satellite Sputnik 1 and set up to broadcast a beep on 20 and 40 MHz.
 Its signal was received and tracked by scientists and ham radio operators worldwide.
 A special permission of 38-40 MHz was issued to Club station SP5PRG in Poland.
 A beacon was operated at Yellowknife on 38.07 MHz.

+AMS and other organizations encouraged the creation of networks of amateurs.
+Since 1957, radio amateurs have been systematically recording meteor reflections and other phenomena.
+Noted the ~36.2–37.5 MHz range (radar concentration/1959 ITU alloc. note, then RR 547, etc.), where the reflections were longer and stronger, it was also suitable for other ionoscatter types.
+This made possible to determine the intensity of MS and its recurrence patterns.
+All the obtained data were significant for scientific research.

+Also conducted radio-propagation experiments, such as the IQSY (The International Year of the Quiet Sun) program (1964–1969) with the VL5SA beacon at Darwin operating on 32.85 MHz.
+These experiments were conducted in collaboration with amateur radio operators and the Radio Research Laboratories (R.R.L.) in Japan.
+There were also other experiments, such as the 34 MHz test from Okinawa.